DynaMIT-uib/DynaMIT_1D/README.md

 Python code for 1-dimensional simulation of dynamic magnetosphere-ionosphere-thermosphere coupling.

 To replicate the figures from Laundal et al. (2024), do this:
 1. Run `dbdt.py`.
-This runs five different simulations and places datafiles in the `output` directory
+This runs simulations with settings defined in `cases.py`, and places datafiles in the `output` directory
 2. Run `cartoon.py`.
 This reads the datafiles and produces figures in the `figures` directory

-`diffmatrix.py` contains code to produce sparse differentiation matrices based on finite differences.
+The repository also contains `diffmatrix.py`, which has code to produce sparse differentiation matrices based on finite differences.
 It is highly recommended to test it properly before using it for other applications.

 ### Installation and dependencies: